smack0007/WasmImageProcessing/docs/blog.md

 written in C but we'll also need to write some HTML and JavaScript to marry the C code with browser functionality.

 The sample repository can be found [here][repo].
-Prerequistes are [docker] and if you use [VS Code][vs-code] you can compile the sample by starting the build task or using `Ctrl + Shift + B`.
+Prerequisites are [docker] and if you use [VS Code][vs-code] you can compile the sample by starting the build task or using `Ctrl + Shift + B`.

-You can also compile the sample by hand with [emscripten] and [make] but using [docker] simplifies this process.
+You can also compile the sample by hand with [emscripten] and [make].

 ## The C Code

-The code to convert the image to grayscale takes as arguments the width and height of the image plus an array of bytes which represent the pixels of the image.
-Each pixel is 4 bytes per pixel and is assumed to be in the [RGBA32][rgba] format:
+The function to convert the image to grayscale takes the width and height of the image plus an array of bytes which represent the pixels of the image as arguments.
+Each pixel is 4 bytes long and is assumed to be in the [RGBA32][rgba] format:

 ```c